fywk/rfid-volumio/README.md

 sudo pip3 install python-dotenv spidev mfrc522
 ```

-3. Run the `read.py` utility to get the ID of RFID tags that you've acquired.
+- Run the `read.py` utility to get the ID of your RFID tag.

 ```bash
 cd rfid-volumio
 python3 utils/read.py
 ```

-4. Create a `.env` file similar to [`.env.example`](https://github.com/fywk/rfid-volumio/blob/main/.env.example) and add RFID tag IDs for playback controls.
+- Create a `.env` file similar to [`.env.example`](https://github.com/fywk/rfid-volumio/blob/main/.env.example) and add RFID tag IDs for playback controls.

-5. Create a CSV file named `playback.csv` that contains all the records of media you would like to play in the following format:
+- Create a CSV file named `playback.csv` that contains all the records of media you would like to play in the following format:

 ```csv
 ID,Service,URI,Name,Type